 More Articles on Florence Sights

 The high season in Florence is increasingly long: Easter, May, July, August, and the Christmas holidays are especially busy.
 November and January to mid-March are the only quiet months.
-Plan and book time-slot reservation tickets and tours when available in advance.
+Plan and book time-slot reservation tickets and tours when available in advance — the Accademia and the Uffizi are again sold out weeks in advance.
 Top sights are quieter directly at opening time or in the late afternoon.

-→ → Special opening hours for top sights in early 2023 — most sights are open normal hours in early 2023 but advance time-slot reservations are often essential.
+→ → Special opening hours for top sights in 2023 — most sights are open normal hours in summer 2023 but advance time-slot reservations when available are always sensible even for sights where reservations are optional.

 - Tips on Buying Tickets for the Uffizi Museum